 To find out more about how this adorable moving animatronic Baby Yoda was created, I chatted with Imahara about what went into building it.
 Here is a lightly edited transcript of our conversation.

+Q: How did the idea come about to build an animatronic Baby Yoda?
 After the third episode of The Mandalorian, I knew I had to make my own Baby Yoda.
 I was an animatronics engineer in the ILM model shop before MythBusters, and worked on the Star Wars prequels as well as the Energizer Bunny, so I had the required skill set.
 And it could be a character I could bring to children’s hospitals for charity work, which is something I’ve been committed to doing.

 NEUROMANCER, COUNT ZERO, Mona Lisa Overdrive; Virtual Light, Idoru, All Tomorrow’s Parties; Pattern Recognition, Spook Country, Zero History: William Gibson works in threes.
 Agency is the second novel of what is almost certainly going to be a trilogy.
 The first novel, titled The Peripheral, was a New York Times best seller notable for its heady mixture of drone manipulation, time travel, apocalypse, and alternate history, all these devices being combined in a narrative prose precise in its physical and technological descriptions.
 Given the novel’s formal innovations and literary qualities, it is the pace of The Peripheral that is most remarkable, with Gibson moving readers rapidly toward the novel’s utopian conclusion, in thriller-like fashion….